-Consuming too many chia seeds in the beginning may cause stomach discomfort, excessive bloating and gas.
+Consuming too many chia seeds, in the beginning, may cause stomach discomfort, excessive bloating and gas.

-Aim to add ¼ teaspoon per day to your diet until you are consuming a full serving of 1 ounce per day.
+Aim to add a ¼ teaspoon per day to your diet until you are consuming a full serving of 1 ounce per day.

 Remember to drink plenty of water throughout the day to help your body properly assimilate the seeds.